nbitzz/rocontrol/README.md

 	"api-disable":[ // Add this field to block certain API endpoints from being run on the server "RunEval"
 	]
-	// Adding RunEval this to api-disable will prevent ut.server:Eva() from being run.
+	// Adding RunEval to api-disable will prevent ut.server:Eval() from being run.
 This is recommended.
 If you don't add this to api-disable, anyone who connects to your RoControl host server can run custom code.
 }
 ```